elymsyr/mazevil/README.md

 - [License](#license)

 ## Contributing
 We welcome contributions from the community!
 If you'd like to contribute, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more...

 ## Data Preparation